Image

 Have You Been Pulled Over Anywhere in the Carroll County, MO Area?

-Having an aggressive and proficient DWI lawyer on your Carroll County, MO case can — and often does — make the difference between pleading guilty to DWI and suffering all its consequences, and having charges reduced or even dismissed.
-At Combs Waterkotte, our seasoned Carroll County, MO DWI attorneys are dedicated advocates for all our Carroll County, MO area DWI clients.
-No matter if this is your first encounter with law enforcement or if you are dealing with DWI charges again, our firm will give your Carroll County, MO DWI case the personal attention you expect and create a legal strategy that is built to get you the best possible results.
+Having a tenacious and proficient Carroll County, MO DWI lawyer on your case can — and often does — make the difference between pleading guilty to DWI and suffering all its consequences, and having charges reduced or even dismissed.
+At Combs Waterkotte, our experienced Carroll County, MO DWI attorneys fight tirelessly on behalf of all our Carroll County, MO area DWI clients.
+No matter if this is the first time you have ever been pulled over for anything or if this is not the first time you are facing DWI charges, our firm will give your Carroll County, MO DWI case the personal attention you expect and craft a legal strategy that is built to get you the best possible outcome.

-Our unparalleled track record of success in defending individuals in Carroll County accused of DWI speaks volumes, and our dedication extends to ensuring complete client satisfaction in every facet of our service.
+Our record of success for those accused of DWI in Carroll County is second to none, and we are committed to complete client satisfaction in everything we do.
 After you have been arrested for DWI in or anywhere near Carroll County, MO, make (314) 900-HELP your first call.
 Initial case reviews are always free, and Combs Waterkotte will work with you no matter what financial difficulties you might have to help you beat your Carroll County, MO DWI charges.

 Should You Hire a DWI Lawyer in Carroll County, MO?

-• Review the traffic stop and arrest procedures for legality
+• Scrutinize the traffic stop and arrest for errors or rights violations

 • Challenge inaccurate or poorly administered chemical tests